laurahetz/sabot/README.md

 ### 6. Evaluate Results

 The folder `eval` contains Python scripts to process the benchmarking results and to generate the tables displayed in our paper.
-These scripts reqiure `numpy, pandas`.
+These scripts require `numpy, pandas`.
 We recommend the use of a virtual environment to install these.
 To do so run the following commands from the repository root:

 ```shell